PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 delegate.
 Prove implicit and external scope identity plus instrumented order before switching production; validate sequentially, commit and push, and do not create a pull request.

+## Explicit constant-fold and redundant-cast orchestration: completed state

+The characterized pair now delegates to `passes/constant_fold_cast_orchestration.py`.
+A frozen `ConstantFoldCastContext` contains only ModelIR, layout state, and diagnostics.
+`CONSTANT_FOLD_CAST_PASS_IDS` is the canonical two-owner sequence, and the phase module imports constant-input folding and redundant-cast cleanup directly without importing the central lowerer.

+The optional `state_scope` remains a runner/builder argument rather than context state.
+When absent, each builder creates one fresh `ModelIRPassStateScope`; when supplied, the builder preserves that exact object.
+In both forms, the same resolved scope, ModelIR, layout, and diagnostics are attached to both immutable invocations.
+The shared executor validates the two stable IDs before execution.

+The historical helper retains its keyword-only `state_scope=None` signature as a delegate.
+Both production parents still pass their existing scope, and the pair remains between the same internal neighbors.
+Architecture accounting moves one syntactic occurrence of each owner to stable IDs without changing total multiplicity.
+The now-unused central runner imports were removed, making the phase module their orchestration owner.
+The efficiency fixture executes the explicit external-scope form and still observes one graph-index build.

+Sequential validation completed as follows:

+- focused constant-fold/cast orchestration: `10 passed in 0.60s`;
+- focused orchestration plus ordered architecture:
+  `258 passed in 17.96s`;
+- pass-efficiency: `30 passed in 0.52s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.85s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, optional-scope semantics, parent boundaries, runtime order, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, use the explicit constant-fold/cast builder as the composable foundation when characterizing the very-late gather/constant/normalization parent.
+Freeze its four effective owner steps, fixed normalization policy, shared external scope, sole call, and outer terminal boundaries before production changes.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.